 “Wait for me!
 Wait for me!” croaked the poor frog.
 “I can’t run as fast as you can!”

 This show of abject helplessness reminds me very much of an episode of The I.T.
-Crowd in which Roy elicits melodramatic empathy by pretending to need a wheelchair.
+Crowd in which Roy elicits manipulative empathy by pretending to need a wheelchair.

 The difference is, the comedy version makes fun of Roy; the fairytale frog elicits genuine empathy for the frog.

 Since the Greek myth of Narcissus it’s difficult to read a story about a solitary figure next to a pond without assuming a degree of vanity.
 This beautiful princess, the youngest of seven daughters, is the most beautiful of the lot.
-Often in fairytales the beauty equals goodness, but in this particular retelling, her beauty equals self-absorption.
+Often in fairytales the beauty equals goodness, but in this particular retelling, her beauty equals self-absorption and vanity.
 She must be punished for such narcissism.

-Whose story is this, though?
+Whose story is this?
 Do I treat the princess as the main character, or the frog?
 The frog is the man with the plan.
 The princess is reactive.
-But that’s not how we can tell the main character of a story: Instead we have to ask, “Who changes the most?”
+But that’s not how we can tell the main character of a story: Best to ask, “Who changes the most?”
 At first glance the frog changes the most — from frog to human.
 But this is not a psychological or moral change.
 Instead, it’s simply a change of circumstance, and those don’t count when we’re talking specifically about character arcs.

 Indeed, the Princess undergoes the change of heart.
 The princess is the main character.